To reset a password in an Ubuntu virtual machine perform the following steps:

-- Go to virtual machine's **Configuration-> Hardware Tab -> Boot Order.
+- Go to virtual machine's Configuration > Hardware > Boot Order.

-- Right after start target virtual machine (click inside virtual machine window) and press Shift key repeatedly until you will see the grub menu.
+- Once the virtual machine start to boot, make sure that the virtual machine is active (click inside virtual machine window) and press Shift key repeatedly (it your virtual machine uses UEFI press the Esc key instead) until you see the grub menu.

 After you select recovery mode and wait for all the boot-up processes to finish, you'll be presented with a few options.
-In this case, you want the Drop to root shell prompt option so press the Down arrow to get to that option, and then press Enter to select it.
+Navigate to the Drop to root shell prompt using the arrow keys and press Enter.

 mount -o rw,remount /

 If you have forgotten your username as well, type: